Itinerary: Experience Firsts in Historic St. Augustine

 Just north on Cordova Street is Cathedral Place where you’ll find the Cathedral Basilica, home to the first Catholic congregation in North America.

 If you are up for it, drive out to the towering St. Augustine Lighthouse, the first brick structure in the city.
 After a taste of maritime history you’re sure to be hungry for dinner.
-For a relaxing last first, head back to the corner of King Street and Avenida Menendez for New World cuisine and "hand-crafted beer."
-A1A Ale Works, the first and only microbrewery in the Ancient City, was recently voted "Best Microbrewery in Florida" by the readers of Florida Monthly magazine.
+For a relaxing dinner, head back to downtown to Catch 27 where the fish, shrimp and clams are caught in Florida waters and delivered daily.